Gold Member, Machine Learning Overview

 plt.show()

-This function compares the original validation images to their reconstructed versions, allowing us to visually inspect how well the autoencoder performs.
+This function compares original validation images to their reconstructed versions, providing insights into the autoencoder’s performance.

 Visualizing the Fashion MNIST Dataset